AbdullahWins/artisticFormReact/README.md

-Sorry I couldnot provide my discord as the chat is moniored.

-This is my discord: AbdullahWins#4201

-sorry for the inconvinience.
+This is the exact same form but with modular components.